In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with Scoliosis.

 Can I qualify for life insurance if I’ve been diagnosed with Scoliosis?

-Yes, individuals who have been diagnosed with Scoliosis can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!
+Yes, individuals diagnosed with Scoliosis can and often will qualify for a traditional term or whole life insurance policy.
+In fact, some may even be eligible for some of the best no-medical-exam life insurance companies at a Preferred rate!

-Simply knowing that someone has been diagnosed with Scoliosis isn’t going to be enough information for a life insurance underwriter to be able to make his or her decision about your life insurance application because Scoliosis is a pre-existing medical condition that can vary pretty significantly from one patient to the next.
+The problem is simply knowing that someone has been diagnosed with Scoliosis isn’t enough information for a life insurance underwriter to decide on your life insurance application because Scoliosis is a pre-existing medical condition that can vary significantly from one patient to the next.

 Why do life insurance companies care if I’ve been diagnosed with Scoliosis?